TomsaJ/SE-Notenverwaltung/README.md

 ## Description

 The SE-Notenverwaltung is a project that is developed for the coursework in the Software Engineering module.
-The project is developed in Java and is a simple console application.
+The project is developed in Java and is a simple console application.[To the Code](https://github.com/TomsaJ/SE-Notenverwaltung/tree/master/Notenverwaltung/src/de/fh/swf/se/s2)

 ### Version
     Version: 0.1